Irish Brown Bread: A Traditional Favorite

 Instructions

-• Make a well in the middle and add about ⅔ of the buttermilk.
-Stir to combine.
-Slowly add the remainder of the buttermilk, mixing well with a wooden spoon until a soft, barely sticky dough is formed.
-Depending on your flour, you'll need anywhere from 1½ to 2 cups of buttermilk.
+• Make a well in the middle and add the buttermilk and egg.
+Mix well with a wooden spoon until a soft, slightly wet dough is formed.

 Notes